View of Finca Sa Bastida in Alaró, Mallorca, now public land to protect habitats and archaeology and provide access.

 There is room for ideas: a small visitor centre in the town centre (modest, discreet), working groups for invasive plants, volunteer wildlife surveys or collaborations with universities for archaeological research.
 And those who wish can enjoy the peace at the weekend – without crowds, with the sound of leaves and the scent of sun-warmed stones.

 The mood in Alaró on the morning after the announcement was relaxed: a baker on the Plaça placing ensaïmadas in the display, cyclists preparing for the Coll de Sa Batalla, and older residents discussing the topic at the market.
-No triumphant shouting, rather a relieved nod: a piece of landscape remains protected.
+No triumphant shouting, rather a relieved nod: a piece of landscape remains protected, a process similar in public interest to reports such as Expropriation of Alaró Castle: Who Benefits from the Project, and Who Pays the Bill?.

 The project is not a quick fix but a small, local promise: more space for nature, more opportunities for quiet visits and respect for historical substance.
 For the island this means: one of many mosaic pieces to ensure that Mallorca remains livable in the future not only for tourists but especially for those who live here or long for home.

 Outlook: The dialogue phase now begins.
-Anyone who wants to have a say should watch for upcoming public meetings in Alaró – the discussion will be about paths, protection and how to do justice to old stones and new visitors.
+Anyone who wants to have a say should watch for upcoming public meetings in Alaró – the discussion will be about paths, protection and how to do justice to old stones and new visitors, and residents can consult general information about the town at Alaró on Wikipedia.

 Similar News